dannteMich/learn_python/class_03/trivia_ex.md

 - exceptions
 - sets
 - JSON files
+- extra
-- `pydantic` for data validation and parsing
+  - `pydantic` for data validation and parsing - extra
   - maybe some `requests` for the extra features and some general Web API knowledge

 ## The exercise